-- Review the information required for the Global Group Configuration wizard and click Next. - Enter the details of the service group to modify as follows: 3

-- Click the name of the service group that will be converted from a local group to a global group, or vice versa. - From the Available Clusters box, click the clusters on which the group can come online.
+- 2 Review the information required for the Global Group Configuration wizard and click Next. - 3 Enter the details of the service group to modify as follows: - Click the name of the service group that will be converted from a local group to a global group, or vice versa. - From the Available Clusters box, click the clusters on which the group can come online.
 Click the right arrow to move the cluster name to the Clusters for Service Group box; for global to local cluster conversion, click the left arrow to move the cluster name back to the Available Clusters box.
 A priority number (starting with 0) indicates the cluster on which the group will attempt to come online.
 If necessary, double-click the entry in the Priority column and enter the new value. - Select the policy for cluster failover as follows:

 Manual Prevents a group from automatically failing over to another cluster.

-Auto Enables a group to automatically fail over to another cluster if it is unable to fail over within the cluster, or if the entire if it is unable to fail over within the cluster.
+Auto Enables a group to automatically fail over to another cluster if it is unable to fail over within the cluster, or if the entire cluster fails.
+Connected Enables a group to automatically fail over to another cluster if it is unable to fail over within the cluster.